francois-rozet/inox/docs/index.rst

 Inox
 ====

-Inox is a minimal `JAX <https://github.com/google/jax>`_ library for neural networks with an intuitive PyTorch-like interface.
-As with `Equinox <https://github.com/patrick-kidger/equinox>`_, modules are represented as PyTrees, which allows to pass networks in and out of JAX transformations, like :func:`jax.jit` or :func:`jax.vmap`.
-However, Inox modules automatically detect non-array leaves, like hyper-parameters or boolean flags, and consider them as static.
-Consequently, Inox modules are compatible with native JAX transformations, and do not require custom lifted transformations.
+Inox is a minimal `JAX <https://github.com/google/jax>`_ library for neural networks with an intuitive PyTorch-like syntax.
+As with `Equinox <https://github.com/patrick-kidger/equinox>`_, modules are represented as PyTrees, which enables complex architectures, easy manipulations, and functional transformations.

+Inox aims to be a leaner version of `Equinox <https://github.com/patrick-kidger/equinox>`_ by only retaining its core features: PyTrees and lifted transformations.
+In addition, Inox takes inspiration from other projects like `NNX <https://github.com/cgarciae/nnx>`_ and `Serket <https://github.com/ASEM000/serket>`_ to provide a versatile interface.

 Installation
 ------------